Eugenics in Oregon: Portland Vice Scandal

-On November 8, 1912, Benjamin Trout was arrested for a petty crime and during his interrogation he told the Portland Police about homosexual activity that was going on in the area.
+On November 8, 1912, Benjamin Trout was arrested for shoplifting.
+During his interrogation, he told the Portland Police that homosexual activity was happening in the area.
 After the news broke, it became the main focus of the newspaper, not just locally but also nationally.

-The government took this scandal seriously, even the Federal Authorities got involved.
-There were as many as fifty people who were incriminated for crimes relating to the scandal but many charges were dropped due to the lack of evidence.
+Federal Authorities got involved, and as many as 50 people were incriminated for crimes relating to the scandal, though many charges were later dropped due to the lack of evidence.
 Some of the people who were suspected of sex related crimes were people who came from reputable backgrounds who roomed at the YMCA.
-The YMCA was known for being supported by the "better classes" causing backlash against the YMCA, similar businesses, and the wealthy for being a cause for the "immorality" that was happening in the city.
+The YMCA was known for being supported by the "better classes", and this event caused backlash against the YMCA, similar businesses, and the wealthy, who were accused of causing the "immorality" that was happening in the city.

 The newspaper covered this story for a few weeks but it impacted history for many years.
 Schools reinforced heterosexual teachings when it came to sex education.
 It affected much of the northwest to change sodomy laws so that the maximum sentence increased from five years to fifteen years and included "... other gross, bestial and perverted sexual habits".
-This scandal primarily influenced Oregon, Washington, and Idaho to start eugenic programs.
-The eugenic programs also became more focused towards sex offenders because of this scandal.
+This scandal primarily influenced the states of Oregon, Washington, and Idaho to start eugenic programs, and caused the eugenic programs to focus more on sex offenders.

-Being considered a sex offender included:
+Acts that were considered sex offenses included: